arianacx/aseprite-errors/README.md

 # Aseprite compilation errors
-This is a not a guide to compile Aseprite but a guide on how to solve main issues when trying to compile it.
+This is a not a guide to compile [Aseprite](https://github.com/aseprite/aseprite) but on how to solve main issues when trying to compile it.

 # git errors
 Just install Git https://git-scm.com/downloads, close and reopen cmd and start the whole process again.